 No doubt, back in the day, the railway navvies then working on Brunel’s newly opened Great Western Railway would have been most appreciative of a nice cuppa.
 From the garden and decked area in front of Beeses you can sometimes hear and spot the trains as they make a brief appearance between tunnels of St. Anne’s and Broomhill.

-In 1851, Thomas and Hannah Beese were living at The Ferry House – there has long been a river crossing here – along with their four children.
-Forty years later, their son George, who had seven children, was running the place.
+In 1851, Thomas and Hannah Beese were living at ‘The Ferry House’ (a name in keeping with the river crossing here) along with their four children.
+Forty years later, their son George, who had eight children, was running the place.
 When he died in 1895, his wife continued the business.
 Gilbert Bruton was her ferryman, rowing customers across the river in an open boat.
 Today the boat is still open to the skies but does at least have an engine.
-Before World War II, this crossing cost just one old penny – now it’s 25p each way.
-There was once a small cabin on the Conham side, near the towpath, where you could buy sweets, chocolates and sandwiches (if there were any left).
+Before World War II, this crossing cost just one old penny… times change!
+There was at one point a small cabin on the Conham side, near the towpath, where you could buy sweets, chocolates and sandwiches (if there were any left).

 The Beese children attended Crews Hole school on the other side of the river.
 But they were often late for classes in winter when the Avon flooded – something the river still does today.

 With our decking and marquee, Beese’s is a popular venue for wedding receptions as our unique location offers newly-weds something a little different.